bigbagy/NLP-document-parsing-and-clustering/README.md

 currently accept English, French and German files, other languages support can be added

-### Example files for validation
+### Demo files for clustering

-Some example files are included under "src/files" for easy validation:
+Some example files are included under "src/files" for easy validation

-9 separate chapters of Shelock-Holmes,		.txt (utf-8) format

-21 separate chapters of Pride-and-Prejudice,		.txt (utf-8) format

-20 separate chapters of Tale-of-Two-Cities,		.txt (utf-8) format

-20 separate chapters of The-Adventures-of-Tom-Sawyer,		.txt (utf-8) format

-4 separate chapters of a random French book,		.txt (utf-8) format

-3 separate chapters of a random German book,		.txt (utf-8) format

-4 random texts related to finance and banking ,		.txt (utf-8) format

-1 powerpoint slide file related to the book of Tom-Sawyer ,	.pptx format

-1 pdf file related to pride and prejudice, the movie,	 .pdf format

-1 txt file containing some random text and Singapore phone numbers	.txt (utf-8) format

-In total about 80 files

-### Discussion of results

-The validation files in general fall into 5 broad categories (ignoring French and German books):

-Tom Sayer

-Pride and Prejudice

-Tale of Two Cities

-Shelock Holmes

-Finance & credit

-The word tokenization and K-means clustering did a good job to extract key words from files and cluster files based on content dimilarity

-The 2-D visualization gives more intuitive illustration of clustering, nearby file points are grouped to same colors, suggesting sccessful clustering

 ### Discussion of future improvements

-This project gives a preliminary demo of finding patterns among unstructured random files using NLP, the code is preliminary and several areas can be improved in future:
+- This project gives a preliminary demo of finding patterns among unstructured random files using NLP, the code is preliminary and several areas can be improved in future:

-more features could be added to the file parser to support more input file formats, web apis could also be added to allow parsing and clustering of online contents
+- more features could be added to the file parser to support more input file formats, web apis could also be added to allow parsing and clustering of online contents

-image OCR text extraction module such as pytesseract could be implemented to the file parser to support parsing text from embedded images in pdf, pptx and word docx
+- image OCR text extraction module such as pytesseract could be implemented to the file parser to support parsing text from embedded images in pdf, pptx and word docx

-currently the nltk POS tokenizer has native support for English, some other european languages has been tested and it works ok, the support for foreign language can be improved by using dedicated POS tokenizers for particular language
+- currently the nltk POS tokenizer has native support for English, some other european languages has been tested and it works ok, the support for foreign language can be improved by using dedicated POS tokenizers for particular language

-outlier detection/removal mechanism can be added before K-means to improve clustering accuracy
+- outlier detection/removal mechanism can be added before K-means to improve clustering accuracy

-the current error handling mechanism could be improved, more error testings are needed
+- the current error handling mechanism could be improved, more error testings are needed